-All the familiar faces are introduced here – M, Bond’s long-suffering boss, Miss Moneypenny, M’s secretary who dreams of an adventure with the wily gentleman spy, Q (who is actually played by someone else than Desmond Llewelyn, and never referred to as “Q”) and Felix Leiter, the CIA agent who was to be played by many different actors over the years.
-It was really rather odd that Sean Connery was chosen to play the suave, very English 007.
+All the familiar faces are introduced here – Bond’s long-suffering boss M, Miss Moneypenny, M’s secretary who dreams of an adventure with the wily gentleman spy, Q (who is actually played here by someone other than Desmond Llewelyn, and never referred to as “Q”) and Felix Leiter, the CIA agent who was to be played by many different actors over the years.
+The choice of Sean Connery as the suave, very English 007 was a rather odd one.
 Not a very well known actor in those days, he had a somewhat rough, blue-collar image and was not even English but a proud Scot.
 But a strange thing happened when he donned a tuxedo; his persona gave the character some depth.
 In Connery’s guise, Bond was an elegant gentleman but with a hint of brutality that was barely noticeable – until you crossed him.

-You would have to say that Ursula Andress is also one of the best Bond girls.
+Few Bond girls have made such an impression as Ursula Andress.
 Her first scene is spectacularly memorable, as she rises from the ocean wearing little else but a bikini and a hunting knife, singing “Underneath the Mango Tree”.
 No wonder Bond joins her in the singing.
 Wouldn’t you?

-A few of the set pieces are quite inventive, especially a sequence where a man who’s visiting Dr. No is shown into a room containing nothing but a chair, a cage with a spider and in the roof above the chair a hole covered by iron bars.
+A few of the set pieces are quite inventive, especially a sequence where a man who’s visiting Dr. No is shown into a room containing nothing but a chair, a cage with a spider and in the ceiling above the chair a hole covered by iron bars.
 As rays of sunshine hit the chair and the person sitting in it, the impression is that of a man caught in a spider web.
-There’s some smart thinking here; the series may have been lacking in creativity as it progressed, but Dr. No, the beginning of an era, certainly was not.
+A clever cinematic touch; the series may have been lacking in creativity as it progressed, but Dr. No, the beginning of an era, certainly was not.